 WHERE: Gelber Conference Centre, 2 Cummings Square, Montréal, Quebec

-This event is hosted in partnership with PAGE-Rwanda, the Montréal Holocaust Museum and the Raoul Wallenberg Centre for Human Rights.
+This event is hosted in partnership with PAGE-Rwanda, the Montréal Holocaust Museum - will open in a new tab and the Raoul Wallenberg Centre for Human Rights - will open in a new tab.
 The event will include remarks from representatives of each organization, including the Honourable Irwin Cotler, chair of the Raoul Wallenberg Centre for Human Rights, who served as Minister of Justice and Attorney General of Canada from 2003 to 2006.